Whereas, childhood cancer is the leading cause of death by disease in children, and;

 Whereas, approximately one half of childhood cancer families rate the associated financial toxicity due to out-of-pocket expenses as considerable to severe, and;

-Whereas, in the last 20 years only four new drugs have been approved by the FDA to specifically treat childhood cancer, and;
+Whereas, in the last 30 years only six new drugs have been approved by the FDA to specifically treat childhood cancer, and;

 Whereas, the National Cancer Institute recognizes the unique research needs of childhood cancer and the associated need for increased funding to carry this out;